TV series review: The Out-Laws / Clan (2012)

 I came across this series on More4, as part of Walter Presents, and started watching because it’s in Flemish and I’m trying to learn Dutch on Duolingo.
 I was hooked straight away, because it’s a great show!
 It’s darkly funny, and there’s a bit of crime drama and suspense mixed with romance.
 (Also: where have Geert Van Rampelberg and Maaike Neuville been all my life?
 Okay, Belgium, obvs.
 Why don’t we get to see more Belgian things here?
 See, this is why I love Walter Presents, because you get to see stuff from other European countries!)

 The thing is of course that you don’t know exactly how “the Prick” died until the very end, other than the brothers Dewitt suspecting foul play because of the insurance, so you’re never sure which crazy scheme is actually going to prove to be the successful one – or if they got lucky and he died of natural causes.
 You think you know what happened, and then you’re proven wrong.
 It’s great fun!
 What’s even better is that the ending doesn’t disappoint.

 If you’re in the UK I thoroughly recommend The Out-Laws, or Clan as it’s called in Belgium.
-Put aside some time and watch it online on All 4!
+Put aside some time and

 The series has been so well received that the Americans have bought the rights to make their own version.
 I’m sceptical, obviously, but still plan on watching it for comparison if it makes it back across the pond.